About the Test

 All of the questions in the Listening and Reading sections are multiple choice.
 The Writing section consists of two essay questions.

-- How and when do I register to take the test?
+- How do I register to take the test?

 - How much does the revised TOEFL Paper-delivered Test cost?